 “I didn’t think I’d place!” said Erman, who last year placed 11th at the competition.

 Finishing in third place was Matt Jurak.
-Matt will also be attend Southern Illinois University to earn his bachelor’s degree in automotive technology.
+Matt will also be attending Southern Illinois University to earn his bachelor’s degree in automotive technology.

 Three other JJC students, Sean Butler, Martin Chavez and Joey Bartoli, also participated in the Automotive Service Technology category.
 They finished in fourth, fifth and sixth, respectively.